PanosVl/encrypt/README.md

-encrypt

-This is the implementation in C of the classic encryption alphabet "Vinegere".
+This is a simple implementation in C of the classic encryption alphabet "Vinegere".

 Vinegere is a simple form of polyalphabetic substitution cipher that makes use of a series of different Ceasar ciphers, based on a keyword.